Banja Luka Stock Exchange: Official market

-The official market is a prestigious part of the stock exchange market, where, apart from the general conditions, there are also requirements of specific conditions regarding the amount of equity, class diversification in public, business performance and objectivity of financial statements.
-With consideration of the level of development of the capital market of the Republika Srpska, the biggest number of securities from privatisation process is listed on the free market of the BLSE.
+The official market is the main part of the stock exchange market, where, apart from the general conditions, there are also requirements of specific conditions regarding the amount of equity, class diversification in public, business performance and objectivity of financial statements.
+As the financial capital market of the Republika Srpska were still in its infancy most securities from privatisation process were listed on the free market.

 General conditions for listing securities on organised market are: